symbol/symbol-docs/source/getting-started/setup-workstation.rst

 This first guide will walk you through a step-by-step installation of the required tools to start developing on NEM.

-We’ll be using the test network, which simulates the Catapult network.
-Using  the test network allows you to experiment with Catapult’s transaction set without the loss of valuable assets.
+We will be using the test network, which uses the same technology and features of the future main public network.
+As the currency in the test network does not have any real value, it allows you to experiment with the offered Catapult's transaction set without the loss of valuable assets.

 .. note:: To run your own **private test network**, follow :doc:`this other guide <../guides/network/creating-a-private-test-net>`.

 .. _setup-creating-a-test-account:

-An :doc:`account <../concepts/account>` is a **deposit box** where you can hold :doc:`mosaics <../concepts/mosaic>` (tokens) and interact with them announcing transactions.
-The :doc:`transaction announcement <../concepts/transaction>` has an associated cost to provide an incentive to those who secure the network and run the infrastructure.
-This cost is paid in ``cat.currency`` mosaics, the default network token.
+An :doc:`account <../concepts/account>` is a **deposit box** where you can hold :doc:`mosaics <../concepts/mosaic>` (tokens) and interact with them by :doc:`announcing transactions <../concepts/transaction>`.

-After running the ``catapult-service-bootstrap`` tool for the first time, the available currency supply is distributed between a generated set of accounts.
-To keep one of these accounts quickly retrievable, we are going to store it using a command-line tool to conveniently perform the most commonly used actions i.e. interact with the blockchain, setting up an account, sending funds, etc.
+We are going to create a new account with NEM2-CLI, a command-line tool to perform the most commonly used actions i.e. interacting with the blockchain, setting up an account, sending funds, etc.

 1. Install :doc:`NEM2-CLI <../cli>`.